Tai Chi.

 but we recommend that people do NOT engage in Theophostic ministry (small m)

-- either receiving or practicing - until they have read either the Lying
+– either receiving or practicing – until they have read the evaluation PDF linked above, and Dan

 Edelen's article.